 Resource CenterPublic Health Directive

-FORMAL ISSUANCE OF HEALTH ORDER AND DIRECTIVE No. 19
+FORMAL ISSUANCE OF HEALTH ORDER NO. 28

 Pursuant to the Declarations of a State of Emergency by Shelby County Mayor Lee Harris and the Necessity of a Communicable Disease Control Threat Procedure by the Shelby County Health Department

 TO: Residents, Visitors, and Owners/Operators of Services, Facilities, and/or Businesses in Shelby County, Tennessee

 FROM: Lee Harris, Shelby County Mayor

 Bruce Randolph, M.D., M.P.H, Shelby County Health Officer

 Michelle A. Taylor, M.D., Dr.P.H, M.P.A, Health Director

 Health Order No. 28: Summary of Changes

 Health Order No. 28 includes the following information and changes: